AdobeDocs/experience-manager-65.en/help/assets/launch.md

 Publishing a library involves the following two steps:

 * Adding and building a new library by including all the necessary changes (new ones and updates) into the library.
-* Moving up the library through the different environment levels (from Development to Staging and Production)
+* Moving up the library through the different environment levels (from Development to Staging and Production).

 #### Adding and building a new library {#adding-and-building-a-new-library}